Our projects

 The Challenges

-India is the world’s second largest producer of steel.
-And as the country continues to develop and grow, so will its demand for steel.
+- India is the world’s second largest producer of steel.
+As the country continues to develop and grow, so will its demand for steel.
 In fact, steel production is expected to triple by 2050.

 “We worked with Climate Catalyst on a study to assess the potential of shipbreaking as a source of scrap steel in India.
 Their willingness to support a project exploring a relatively untested area such as shipbreaking shows their commitment to new and promising ideas.
 It was a pleasure working alongside them.”